 4) The market has changed with many financiers no longer needing financials to provide finance approvals

 Many financiers have switched to “behavioural” credit assessment instead of looking at historic financial information to approve transactions.
-If a company has been in existence for 3 years, has a clean credit history and the principal is a property owner, approvals are automatic for up to $150,000 on additional vehicles and selected plant and up to $500,000 where it is a replacement requirement.
+If a company has been in existence for2 years, has a clean credit history and the principal is a property owner (20% deposit needed for non-property owners), typically approvals are automatic for up to $150,000 on vehicles and selected plant and $500,000 where it is a replacement requirement (provided the new payments are no more than 25% higher than the loan/s they are replacing.
 The interest rates are just the same as for normal “fully assessed” transactions.

 5) Thinking about equipment finance the same way as a credit card limit has its benefits

 Just as in the same manner as you are approved for a “limit” on your credit card, Pre-approved bulk facilities for equipment finance can be set up in advance across several financiers & at no cost, making it easier for companies to acquire additional machinery at short notice without having to seek finance approvals in each instance.
-Facility limits which can be set up for amounts from $200,000 to $3million & are simply reviewed every year at the time the client has updated financial information.
+Facility limits which can be set up for amounts from $500,000 to $5 million & are simply reviewed every year at the time the client has updated financial information

 6) Used Equipment is as easy to finance as New Equipment